Mary Stiner

-Mary C. Stiner is the Regents' Professor of Anthropology in the School of Anthropology, University of Arizona, Tucson and Curator of Zooarchaeology at the Arizona State Museum.
-She is known for, among other things, her work studying the death rituals of early hominids.
+Mary C. Stiner is the Regents' Professor of Anthropology (emerita) in the School of Anthropology, University of Arizona, Tucson and Curator of Zooarchaeology (emerita) at the Arizona State Museum.
+She is known for her research on the economy and social behavior of ancient humans, as well as her analysis of burial rituals of early hominids.
 She was elected a Member of the National Academy of Sciences in 2025.